Sher-Chowdhury/reaact-demo-app/001-create-react-app/README.md

 you can now use `npm start` to see what the demo looks like.

 `my-app/public/src/index.html` contains a div with the id "root".
 This is the starting point - https://reactjs.org/docs/rendering-elements.html#rendering-an-element-into-the-dom

+## my-app2

+The `create-react-app` comes with a lot of baggage which makes it harder to understand the inner workings of a react app.

+That's why it's better to create a react app from scratch, so to better understand all the moving parts.

+Here's the article I followed to create a very basic react app - https://medium.com/swlh/back-to-basics-how-to-set-up-a-react-app-from-scratch-2020-134908e17490

+## my-app3

+This is a more fuller example, ignore this for now. come back to it later.